 Hunger And Ghrelin

-According to the author, hunger is main culprit when it comes to to achieving sustainable fat loss and a lean physique.
+According to the author, hunger is the main culprit when it comes to achieving sustainable fat loss and a lean physique.
 The feel of hunger is caused by the hormones ghrelin and leptin.

 Leptin kicks in on a full stomach to suppress hunger, while ghrelin kicks in on an empty stomach to increases hunger.
-It makes sense and works until ghrelin goes into overdrive and keeps asking your body to over eat, when in fact leptin should take over and stop you eating.
+It makes sense and works until ghrelin goes into overdrive and keeps asking your body to overeat, when in fact leptin should take over and stop you from eating.

-According to the plan, this is a typical occurence when you start exercising but at the same time you follow a too restrictive calorie plan.
+According to the plan, this is a typical occurrence when you start exercising but at the same time, you follow a too restrictive calorie plan.

 What happens is that the more restrictive your diet, the more ghrelin is produced and the more hunger experienced.
 The result is over-eating.